We are a gathering of people who love Jesus; everything we do is orientated around Him.

 ST MARY'S PRIMARY SCHOOL

-Growing out of the church’s concern for local families who struggled to gain a place at a local primary school, St Mary's Church of England Primary School opened its doors to its first pupils in 2013.
+Following the success of MTV Youth and out of concern for families who struggled to gain a place at a local primary school, St Mary's Church of England Primary School opened its doors to its first pupils in 2013

-The school received a resoundingly good Ofsted report in 2015.
+The school received a resoundingly good Ofsted report in 2015 and in 2017 received an outstanding SIAMs inspection (Statutory Inspection of Anglican and Methodist Schools).

 See the school’s website for more information: www.stmaryshamptonschool.org.uk